Lead Plaintiff Deadlines in Shareholder Class Action Lawsuits Against Aquestive Therapeutics, Inc. (AQST), Nektar Therapeutics (NKTR), and Eos Energy Enterprises, Inc. (EOSE) Announced by Holzer & Holzer, LLC

 Aquestive Therapeutics, Inc. (AQST)

 The shareholder class action lawsuit filed against Aquestive Therapeutics, Inc. (“Aquestive”) (NASDAQ: AQST) alleges that Defendants made materially false and/or misleading statements and/or failed to disclose material facts regarding Aquestive’s New Drug Application for Anaphylm between June 16, 2025 and January 8, 2026.
-If you purchased Aquestive shares during this time period and suffered a loss on that investment, you are encouraged to discuss your legal rights by contacting Corey D. Holzer, Esq. at cholzer@holzerlaw.com, by toll-free telephone at (888) 508-6832 or you may visit the firm’s website at www.holzerlaw.com/case/aquestive-therapeutics/ to learn more.
+If you purchased Aquestive shares during this time period and suffered a loss on that investment, you are encouraged to discuss your legal rights by contacting Marshall P. Dees, Esq. at mdees@holzerlaw.com, by toll-free telephone at (888) 508-6832 or you may visit the firm’s website at www.holzerlaw.com/case/aquestive-therapeutics/ to learn more.

 The deadline to ask the court to be appointed lead plaintiff in the case is May 4, 2026.